Contact Us for a Free Consultation (213) 542-0979

 Will I Get Jail Time for Credit Card Fraud in California?

-California has numerous Penal Code Sections that makes it a crime for someone to commit credit, debit, or access card fraud.
+California has numerous Penal Code Sections that make it a crime for someone to commit credit, debit, or access card fraud.
+Specifically, PC 484e, 484f, 484g, 484h, 484i, and 484j criminalize fraudulently using a credit or debit card to obtain money, goods, or services.

 • Penal Code 484e PC – possession of stolen credit cards and filed as a grand theft “wobbler” offense;

-• Penal Code 484f PC – forgery of credit card information including altering an existing card and signing someone's name without consent;
+• Penal Code 484f PC – forgery of credit card information, including altering an existing card and signing someone's name without consent;

 • Penal Code 484g PC – fraudulent use of access card by using an expired, fake, stolen, altered card to complete a transaction;